 Figure 2: Example of a Risk Management Framework

-There are, of course, many ways to view risk and the interactions of the various elements involved.
-It's not the intention of this article to provide a single 'perfect' risk management framework – you need to work that out for yourself- but this at least will give a couple of ideas to get you started.
+There are many ways to view risk and the interactions of the various elements involved.
+This article does not intend to provide a single 'perfect' risk management framework – you need to work that out for yourself- but this at least will give a couple of ideas to get you started.